 Thank you for coming on this journey with me … it has taken me a while to summon the courage to walk onto the ‘stage’, having been encouraged to do so for quite some time, and will take a while longer to find my confidence and my way around, but here we are, at last.

 Let this new venture into the world of “blogging” begin!*

 PPS.
 I would love you to visit and join us at “TOWARDS GREENER BORDERS”, which is a growing ‘community’ of like-minded and interested people – individuals, businesses and organisations – from all around the world.
-Please go to http://www.facebook.com/towardsgreenerborders, like it, and help us to spread the word, as we each work towards a safer, more sustainable and positive planet for us.
-Education and inspiration are the keys … and we need help to pass those on and share what we can.
+Please go to www.facebook.com/towardsgreenerborders, like it, and help us to spread the word, as we each work towards a safer, more sustainable and positive planet for all.
+Education and inspiration are the keys … we need help to pass those on and to share what we can.
 Thank you!

-To receive email notifications of new posts at The Holly Tree Tales, please follow the blog http://www.thehollytreetales.wordpress.com.
+To receive email notifications of new posts at The Holly Tree Tales, follow the blog at www.thehollytreetales.com.

 Please respect the copyright ownership of all featured on this site.